-We hope you are as well as can be expected in these difficult times.
+We hope you are as well as can be expected in these challenging times.

 We are writing to let you know (i) our plans for operating through the latest Covid-19 restrictions and how they will impact our services and your building and (ii) links to official government information should you require guidance, although we imagine most people are now well-versed in this from the media.

 Client meetings are being conducted remotely via Zoom at present.
 Routine site visits are currently postponed until further notice.
 Site visits for emergencies can still be undertaken.
 Adequate PPE is available for all staff should they require it.
 Full IT and phone system capabilities and our out-of-hours emergency service remain in place as usual – please contact us in the normal way.
-Our team is here to help and we are working extremely hard to provide the highest standard of service as usual.
+Our team is here to help and we are working extremely hard to provide the highest standard of service as usual

 Contractors and on-site staff

 Common parts of our buildings have continued to be cleaned throughout the pandemic as they are relatively high-risk areas.
 Staff continue to prioritise cleaning high footfall / touch areas (including, but not limited to, door handles, door panels, lift buttons and bannisters).
 If you have on-site staff in your building, they continue to work with the appropriate PPE and social distancing.
-We are keeping in close touch with them on at least a weekly basis to ensure that they have all the support they need.
+We are keeping in close contact with them on a weekly basis to ensure that they have all the support they need.
 Should the staff need to self-isolate, we can access any required temporary cover.

 Most delivery companies have now implemented no-contact delivery procedures, where the courier leaves the item outside your property for collection.
-Residents in self-isolation must ensure to use no-contact delivery for the safety of the couriers and the community as a whole, however, it is advisable that all residents utilise the new delivery option to guarantee their personal health and safety.
+Residents in self-isolation must ensure they use no-contact delivery for the safety of the couriers and the community as a whole, however, it is advisable that all residents utilise the new delivery option to guarantee their personal health and safety.

 If your building benefits from on-site staff, please make sure to communicate with them that you would like the post to be left outside your door, if you are in self-isolation or simply prefer no-contact delivery.